 @knoppix95@mastodon.social

-🔗 proton.me/blog/what-is-your-da
+🔗 proton.me/blog/uk-social-media

 @Edent@mastodon.social